Early Edge: Middle School Advantage Admissions Strategy Session

-In 60 minutes, we’ll map where your child is now, what’s changed post–affirmative action, and the concrete steps to start a calm, strategic path to college in 7th–9th grade.
+In 60 minutes, we’ll map where your child is now, what’s changed post–affirmative action, and the concrete steps to secure an early advantage by starting a calm, strategic path to college in 6th–9th grade.

 On this call, you can expect: